Snapchat: Campaigns

 In September 2015, the service entered into a partnership with the National Football League to present live stories from selected games (including a Sunday game, and marquee games such as Monday Night Football and Thursday Night Football), with both parties contributing content and handling ad sales.
 The 2015 Internet Trends Report by Mary Meeker highlighted the significant growth of vertical video viewing.
 Vertical video ads like Snapchat's are watched in their entirety nine times more than landscape video ads.
-In 2016, Gatorade came out with an animated filter as part of the Super Bowl ads in 2016.
-The dunk lens of Gatorade received 165 million views on Snapchat.

 In April 2016, NBC Olympics announced that it had reached a deal with Snapchat to allow stories from the 2016 Summer Olympics to be featured on Snapchat in the United States.
 The content would include a behind-the-scenes Discover channel curated by BuzzFeed (a company which NBCUniversal has funded), and stories featuring a combination of footage from NBC, athletes, and attendees.
 NBC sold advertising and entered into revenue sharing agreements.
 This marked the first time NBC allowed Olympics footage to be featured on third-party property.

 In May 2016, as part of a campaign to promote X-Men: Apocalypse, 20th Century Fox paid for the entire array of lenses to be replaced by those based on characters from the X-Men series and films for a single day.
 In July 2016, it was reported that Snapchat had submitted a patent application for the process of using an object recognition system to deliver sponsored filters based on objects seen in a camera view.
 Later that year, in September 2016, Snapchat released its first hardware product, called the Spectacles.
-Evan Spiegel, CEO of Snap Inc., called it “a toy” but saw it as an upside to freeing his app from smartphone cameras.
+Evan Spiegel, CEO of Snap Inc., called it "a toy" but saw it as an upside to freeing his app from smartphone cameras.

 In April 2017, Digiday reported that Snapchat would launch a self-service manager for advertising on the platform.
 The feature launched the following month, alongside news of a Snapchat Mobile Dashboard for tracking ad campaigns, which rolled out in June to select countries.
 Also in 2017, Snapchat introduced a "Snap to Store" advertising tool that lets companies using geostickers to track whether users buy their product or visit their store in a 7-day period after seeing the relevant geosticker.
 On November 13, 2018, Snapchat announced the launch of the Snap Store, where they sell Bitmoji merchandise personalized by avatars from users and their friends.
 Items for sale include shirts, mugs, shower curtains, and phone cases.